Updated December 6, 2025; Feb. 2/26

 Step 1

-Good me, I’m angry at you for punishing me/giving me a consequence, for my hurting you because I was greedy. (or any other form of my lazy consideration of you).
+Good me, I’m angry at you for punishing me/giving me a consequence, for my hurting you because I didn’t consider when I knew I should have.

 Good me, I’ll punish you back, which means I’m going to war with you.